 Component Purposes and characteristics Fixed remuneration Adequately compensates the skills, professionalism and contribution required for the position held with the aim of providing motivation including for the purposes of retention Short-term variable incentives (IMA - Annual Monetary Incentive) Paid annually in cash, this is a useful tool to motivate and guide management activities over the short term in keeping with the corporate goals established by the Board of Directors.
 The amount of the short-term annual incentive is based on the position held and the company and individual performance achieved.
-Variable long-term equity incentive plan (LTI - Long-Term Incentive) Reserved for those holding positions with the most direct responsibility for the company's results and ensuring greater alignment between the interests of shareholders and management action Benefits These are an integral part of the remuneration package, and are focused primarily on welfare and pension components Pay mix The 2018 Remuneration Policy guidelines determine a pay mix consistent with the managerial position exercised.
-In the case of the CEO, the long term variable component is more heavily weighted compared to the rest of the management team.
+Variable long-term equity incentive plan (LTI - Long-Term Incentive) Reserved for those holding positions with the most direct responsibility for the company's results and ensuring greater alignment between the interests of shareholders and management action Benefits These are an integral part of the remuneration package, and are focused primarily on welfare and pension components Pay mix The 2019 Remuneration Policy guidelines determine a pay mix consistent with the managerial position exercised.
+In the case of the CEO, the variable component is more heavily weighted compared to the rest of the management team.

-Criteria and conditions for implementation

-Fixed remuneration is determined based on the position and responsibilities assigned with respect to levels used for equivalent positions in the market, and with possible annual adjustments established for merit (continuation of individual performance) or for promotions or increased responsibilities

-Amounts

-Chairman: € 270,000 (including fixed annual remuneration for directors set by the Shareholders' Meetina)

-CEO: € 970,000 (including fixed annual remuneration for directors set by the Shareholders' Meeting)

-MSR: commensurate with powers and position held

-Corporate/CEO grid objectives:

-- Free Cash Flow (30%)

-- Investments (20%)

-- Operational Efficiency (30%)

-- New activities (Snam Global Solutions, Digital Innovation, Lng strategy) (10%)

-- Sustainability (workplace accident frequency index for employees and contract workers - DJSI, FTSE4GOOD and CDP Climate Change indexes) (10%)

-MSR objectives: 25% of IMA is determined by the results of objectives assigned to the CEO, and the remaining 75% by individual objectives (focused on financial, operational and industrial performance, internal efficiency, sustainability and behavioural criteria)

-Claw Back clauses

-Incentive paid according to results achieved in the prior year and assessed against a performance scale of 70/130 points with a minimum threshold for incentives equal to overall performance of 85 points.

-CEO: 50% of fixed remuneration for target performance as per corporate grid objectives (100 points); 65% of fixed remuneration for maximum performance (130 points) MSR: variable incentive percentages based on the position held, up to a maximum of 35% of fixed remuneration for target performance and 52% of fixed remuneration for maximum performance average annual performance in the three-year vesting period of the indicators:

-Plan with annual assignment and three-year vesting period Indicators: EBITDA (60%); Adjusted net profit (30%); Sustainability (10%)

-Award of incentive: according to the position held Payment of incentive performance measured in three-year:

-- EBITDA measured in respect of the budget on a linear - Adjusted net profit measured in respect of the budget on a linear scale;

-Sustainability, reduction of gas emissions measured on the basis of targets defined for the three-year period.

-CEO: maximum possible incentive is equal to 210% of fixed remuneration MSR: variable incentive percentage according to the position held, up to a maximum of 130% of fixed remuneration

-Claw Back clauses

-Continually determined using the policy implemented in recent years and in accordance with the national contract and supplementary company agreements for executives

-These are assigned to all executive staff:

-- supplementary pension fund

-- supplementary healthcare fund

-- life and disability insurance coverage

-- automobile for both business and personal use

-PAY MIX target

-PAY MIX disbursed 2017
+Criteria and conditions for implementation Amounts Fixed remuneration is determined based on the position and responsibilities assigned with respect to levels used for equivalent positions in the market, and with possible annual adjustments established for merit (continuation of individual performance) or for promotions or increased responsibilities Chairman: € 270,000 (including fixed annual remuneration for directors set by the Shareholders' Meeting) CEO: € 970,000 (including fixed annual remuneration for directors set by the Shareholders' Meeting) MSR: commensurate with powers and position held Corporate/CEO grid objectives: Free Cash Flow (30%) Investments (20%) Operational Efficiency (30%) new business development (10%) Sustainability (10%) - weighted index of frequency and severity of accidents of employees and contractors (5%); DJSI, FTSE4GOOD and CDP Climate Change indexes) (5%) MSR objectives: 25% of IMA is determined by the results of objectives assigned to the CEO, and the remaining 75% by individual objectives (focused on financial, operational and industrial performance, internal efficiency, sustainability and behavioural criteria) Claw Back clauses Incentives paid according to results achieved in the prior year and assessed against a performance scale of 70/130 points with a minimum threshold for incentives equal to overall performance of 85 points.
+CEO: 50% of fixed remuneration for target performance as per corporate grid objectives (100 points); 65% of fixed remuneration for maximum performance (130 points) MSR: variable incentive percentages based on the position held, up to a maximum of 35% of fixed remuneration for target performance and 52% of fixed remuneration for maximum performance Plan with annual assignment and three-year vesting period Indicators: EBITDA (60%); Adjusted net profit (30%); Sustainability (10%) Award of incentive according to the position held Payment of incentive for the average performance of the indicators in the three-year vesting period: EBITDA measured in respect of the budget on a linear scale; Adjusted net profit measured in respect of the budget on a linear scale; Sustainability measured, on a linear scale, over the three-year period.
+Claw Back clauses CEO: maximum possible incentive is equal to 210% of fixed remuneration MSR: variable incentive percentage according to the position held, up to a maximum of 130% of fixed remuneration Continually determined using the policy implemented in recent years and in accordance with the national contract and supplementary company agreements for executives These are assigned to all executive staff: - supplementary pension fund - supplementary healthcare fund - life and disability insurance coverage - automobile for both business and personal use PAY MIX target PAY MIX disbursed 2018

-^{} MSR - Managers with Strategic Responsibilities
+\ MSR - Managers with Strategic Responsibilities